Capital Conference Program-Friday, June 27, 2025

 -

-- Demystifying Theory in Policy Debate.
+- Session 250.
+Demystifying Theory in Policy Debate.
 Room Zlotnik Ballroom 4

 For novice and veteran coaches.
 The goal of our activity is skill development.
 This session will center around strategies that encourage student growth and foster independence in the context of LD debate.
 JP Fugler, Lindale HS.